FOMO in a Bull Market or Buy Dip in a Bear Market?

 When it comes to investing in crypto or the stock market, the terms "bull" and "bear" are crucial.
 In a bull market, prices rise, the economy thrives, and investors have a positive outlook.
 Conversely, in a bear market, prices fall, unemployment increases, and investors are desperate to sell.
 Bear markets usually last around ten months on average, while bull markets occur more frequently and for longer durations.

-The origins of these terms are uncertain, but it's helpful to associate them with the hunting behavior of the animals.
+The origins of these terms are uncertain, but it's helpful to associate them with the hunting behaviour of the animals.
 Bulls thrust their horns upward, symbolizing rising prices, while bears drive their claws downward, representing falling prices.

 However, it's important to note that investing in the bull or bear market is not a straightforward decision.
 It depends on your investment goals and expectations.
 Since we're talking about cryptocurrencies and virtual assets, the general rules of the stock market may not apply.
 Crypto markets are highly volatile, relatively new, and unpredictable, making the journey quite challenging.